w3c/wcag2ict/acknowledgements.md

 * Gregg Vanderheiden (Raising the Floor)

 ### Participants in the AG Working Group that Actively Reviewed and Contributed
-<div class="ednote">This list will be updated as AG WG reviews and contributions are completed.</div>

 * Jonathan Avila (Level Access)
 * Daniel Bjorge (Deque Systems, Inc.)